erl-ang/bootleg-bittorrent/README.md

 # Bootleg BitTorrent (P2P File Transfer System)
 Erin Liang, ell2147

-The following Python program implements a simple file transfer application with at least 3 clients and a server using both TCP and UDP protocols where the overall system offers at least 10 unique files.
+Implementation of a simple file sharing python application with at least 3 clients and a server and the overall system offers at least 10 unique files.
+Both UDP and TCP are used.

+Created for Professor Misra's Spring 2023 Computer Networks (CSEE W4119) course @ Columbia University.

-# running the program 🏃
+# Running the program 🏃
+First, run the server:

 ## server mode